 AEF’s work is overseen by an Executive Council that meets every two months.
 Members come from a range of backgrounds – including business, finance, education and the civil service – and play an active part in our day-to-day activities.

 Tim has worked with the Federation for over twenty years, having joined as Planning Officer in 1989 with a degree majoring in transport planning.
 He became Director in 1997 following the retirement of the AEF’s founder Moyra Logan.
-Early work focused almost exclusively on aircraft noise and planning law, but undeterred, he stayed to witness the birth of the debate on aviation’s contribution to climate change, an issue that the AEF plays a major role in resolving at a global and national level.

 General Aviation Caseworker, Treasurer

-Tim has been involved with the AEF for around 30 years, initially through his local parish council at Headcorn in Kent, which he was representing at a local airfield planning appeal.
-He was elected to the AEF council in the1990s (when also tackling a further planning appeal at Headcorn) and became AEF treasurer a few years later.
+Tim has been involved with the AEF for over 30 years, initially through his local parish council at Headcorn in Kent, which he was representing at a local airfield planning appeal.
+He was elected to the AEF council in the 1990s (when also tackling a further planning appeal at Headcorn) and became AEF treasurer a few years later.
 Since retiring from BT in 2001, his role at AEF has expanded and he now undertakes part-time general aviation casework and handles membership issues.
 He also represents AEF at the National Air Traffic Management Committee, where, as the sole environmentalist, he manages to cause some controversy (ask him for details!)